Immemorial Mt Hood

 The Warm Springs Treaty of 1855 and the Willamette Valley Treaties dismantled the Indigenous world and installed settler-colonial dominance across the landscape.
 The Mt.
 Hood National Forest shares a border with the Warm Springs Reservation.
 Tribes were barred from crossing this border in a duplicitous “supplemental treaty”, created in 1865 and which was only officially nullified in 2020.

 Bark encourages you to dedicate your time and effort to learning about the true history of these stolen lands.
-Bark’s Associate Director, Courtney Rae, has provided an introductory list of Native authors, speakers, academics, artists, and activists that have informed her work.
+Bark has provided an introductory list of Native authors, speakers, academics, artists, and activists that have informed its work.

 David G. Lewis, PHD (Confederated Tribes of Grande Ronde – Santiam, Chinook and Takelma)